legend855/rnn_classification/README.md

-# Classification with Recurrent Neural networks
+# Claims lassification with LSTM and GRU

-Implementation of text classification with various rnns.
-Vanilla RNN, as LSTM and GRU.
+Implementation of text classification with a vanilla RNN, an LSTM and GRU.

 ### RNN
-See rnn_model.py for vanilla rnn implementation.
+Implementations in model.py

-LSTM and GRU implementations are wip.
+GRU implementation is a wip.
+Stay tuned